youssefBa1/Landing-Page-for-Restaurant-Menu/README.md

 This project was developed using the following technologies:

-React with TypeScript
+React with TypeScript,
-Node.js
+Node.js,
-MongoDB
+MongoDB,
 Tailwind CSS

 ### Prerequisites